 From Kigali, take a minibus to the border town of Rusumo (RFr 1500, three hours).
-Once across the border, jump on any form of public transport – often a pick-up – to Ngara.
+Once across the border, jump on any form of public transport, often a pick up to Ngara.
 From Ngara, catch a bus (US$10, 12 hours) to Mwanza.
 The road to Mwanza is mostly good but has some rough sections.
 Hitching is sometimes possible along this way, as plenty of aid vehicles use the road.

 There are regular minibuses from Kigali to Katuna (RFr 1500, 1½ hours).
-Across the border in Katuna there are minibuses (US$0.50) and special hire taxis (US$8 for the car) to Kabale.
+Across the border, in Katuna there are minibuses (US$0.50) and special hire taxis (US$8 for the car) to Kabale.
 There is also a second crossing between Ruhengeri (Rwanda) and Kisoro (Uganda), via Cyanika.
 The road is in excellent shape on the Rwandan side however, it’s in poor condition on the Ugandan side.
 Frequent minibuses link either side of the border with Ruhengeri (RFr 500, 25km) or Kisoro (US$0.60, 12 km).

 When to Visit

 Rwanda can be visited throughout the year with so much to do for example Gorilla trekking and other forest walks.
 These activities are less demanding during the dry months.
-When it is the winter season in European that is the best time for bird watching because birds fly all the way from Europe as Palearctic migrants hence supplement resident species.
+When it is the winter season in European that is the best time for bird watching because birds fly all the way from Europe as Palearctic migrants hence supplementing resident species.
 On average, the daytime temperatures are around 24°C except in the higher mountains, which take up a lot of the country.

 They usually range between 10°C to 15°C, hence the country can be visited at any time of year.
 The dry season from mid-May to mid-October is easier for tracking mountain gorillas, but the endless hills are barren, a contrast to the verdant greens of the wet season.
-Peak season for gorilla tracking is July and August; travelling outside this time means it is easier to arrange a permit.
+The peak season for gorilla tracking is July and August; travelling outside this time means it is easier to arrange a permit.
 It rains more frequently and heavily in the northeast, where the volcanoes are covered by rainforest.
 The summit of Karisimbi (4507 m), the highest peak in Rwanda, is often covered with sleet or snow.

 What to Wear

 Dress codes are informal as the daytime temperatures are generally warm, so you can carry lots of light clothing, supplemented by light sweaters for the cool evenings and heavier clothing for the Parc des Volcans and Nyungwe.
-When tracking gorillas you will need to wear sturdier clothing to protect against stinging nettles, and solid walking shoes.
+When tracking gorillas you will need to wear sturdier clothing to protect against stinging nettles and solid walking shoes.
 A hat and sunglasses provide protection against the sun, and a waterproof jacket may come in handy in the moist mountains.

 What to Bring